 Emmonak is a community located in the Yukon Delta National Wildlife Refuge at the mouth of the Yukon River, about 10 miles (16 km) east from the Bering Sea, on the north bank of Kwiguk Pass.
 It lies 120 air miles (194 km) northwest of Bethel and 490 air miles (790 km) from Anchorage, Alaska.
 Emmonak is one of the last permanent settlements along the Yukon River before it enters the Bering Sea.

-The Emmonak Corporation was established on December 18, 1971 with 478 shareholders when the Alaska Native Claims Settlement Act was enacted into law.
+The Emmonak Corporation was established on December 18, 1971, with 478 shareholders when the Alaska Native Claims Settlement Act was enacted into law.
 The village currently has 762 residents of which 97% are Yup’ik Eskimo.
 The Emmonak Corporation owns the Emmonak Company Store and the Emmonak Tank Farm as well as about 400 acres (162 ha) of land.
 The corporation also is the surface estate owner of 183,674 acres (74,330 ha) of land selected within the Yukon Delta National Refuge Boundary.
-As a retailer for firearms, fuel sales, general merchandise and groceries the Corporation is an important and vital part of the community.
+As a retailer for firearms, fuel sales, general merchandise, and groceries the Corporation is an important and vital part of the community.
 Read more here and here.
-Download the latest version of the CoastView app and explore more of Emmonak here:
+Explore more of Emmonak here: